adamdjbrett/adamdjbrett-v3/content/cv.md

           - Organizing Committee.
 Eastern International Region of the American Academy of Religion, McGill University, May  1-2, 2015.
       - title: 2014
         list:
           - Co-Organizer and Presider.
 Graduate Training and Scholarly Formation, American Academy of Religion Annual Meeting in San Diego, CA. November 22, 2014 1.00-3.30 p.m.
-(Panelists Thomas A. Tweed, University of Notre Dame; David Harrington Watt, Temple University; Kathryn Lofton, Yale University Vasudha Narayanan, University of Florida; Deborah Creamer, Association of Theological Schools, Pittsburgh, PA Jeff Wilson, University of Waterloo)<hr/>
+(Panelists Thomas A. Tweed, University of Notre Dame; David Harrington Watt, Temple University; Kathryn Lofton, Yale University Vasudha Narayanan, University of Florida; Deborah Creamer, Association of Theological Schools, Pittsburgh, PA Jeff Wilson, University of Waterloo)
           - Organizer and Roundtable Chair.
-Roundtable, Teaching Religion in America across Institutional Contexts, Eastern International Region of the American Academy of Religion, Syracuse University, Saturday May 3, 2014.<hr/>
+Roundtable, Teaching Religion in America across Institutional Contexts, Eastern International Region of the American Academy of Religion, Syracuse University, Saturday May 3, 2014.
           - Panel Chair.
 Gender and Sexuality in the Oneida Community, Eastern International Region of the American Academy of Religion, Syracuse University, Saturday May 3, 2014.
       - title: 2011
         list: